SideWalk29/Scriptash/README.md

-Open an app that you already you had
+Open an app that you alreadyhad

 Delete an user or MultiUsers